 Simple stated, an expense ratio is the percentage of your investment that is used to pay an investment fund every year.
 It’s your cost.

-The fund uses this is payment to cover the “operating costs” that it undergoes.
+The fund uses this payment to cover the operating costs that it undergoes.

-Operating costs is in quotes because that could be any number of things, from the fund manager’s salary to basic legal fees the fund incurs.
+Operating expenses covers a number of things, from the fund manager’s salary to basic legal fees the fund incurs.

 Let’s walk through an example to better explain what an expense ratio is and how it affects you.